Rakesh Sharma (filmmaker): Early career

 After quitting Star in 1997, Rakesh took up large production consultancy and TV channel launch/ relaunch projects.
 These included the mega Polls’98 results show (72 hours live, DD1 and DD2; last of the ‘manual count’ elections) as the Executive Producer in charge of the show.
 A joint venture between Prasar Bharti and India Today group.
 Rakesh moved to Chennai in 1999 to relaunch Vijay TV now known as Star Vijay, a Tamil channel.
-The 8-month consultancy included finalizing programming strategy, channel re branding, commissioning fresh shows for the entire prime time band, recruitment and training of staff (Programming, in-house production, on-air promos etc).
+The 8-month consultancy included finalizing programming strategy, channel re branding, commissioning fresh shows for the entire prime time band, recruitment and training of staff (Programming, in-house production, on-air promos etc.).
 Rakesh finally quit broadcasting altogether in 2000 to return to film-making.
 It was while working on his first screenplay that he decided to accompany a friend to Kutch for relief work following the Jan 2001 approach, triggering his accidental return to documentary film-making with Aftershocks, initially planned as an advocacy video cum field report to pressurize GMDC and Gujarat government into releasing relief and compensation money.
 Aftershocks was premiered at the Fribourg International Film Festival in Feb 2002, where it won the Best Documentary award.

 Final Solution

-Sharma made waves with Final Solution, a documentary that presents the 2002 Gujarat riots as an anti-Muslim pogrom orchestrated by right-wing Hindu nationalists in Gujrat.
+Sharma made waves with Final Solution, a documentary that presents the 2002 Gujarat riots as an anti-Muslim pogrom orchestrated by right-wing Hindu nationalists in Gujarat.
 Himself a Hindu, Sharma used primary sources — testimony from both victims and perpetrators — to allege that the state was complicit in the violence.

 Ban on Final Solution

 The film was denied certification in July 2004.
-But, following widespread civil society protests, Central Board of Film Certification convened an unusual suo moto screening, as the filmmaker refused to reapply or approach the Revising Committee, on the grounds that the Examining Committee preview panel was politically partisan, and did not even bother to see the film in its entirety, before effectively banning it.
-In October 2004, after a special Revising Committee preview convened by Chairman, Central Board of Film Certification, Final Solution was cleared by the Censor Board without a single cut.
+But, following widespread civil society protests, Central Board of Film Certification (CBFC) convened an unusual suo moto screening, as the filmmaker refused to reapply or approach the Revising Committee, on the grounds that the Examining Committee preview panel was politically partisan, and did not even bother to see the film in its entirety, before effectively banning it.
+In October 2004, after a special Revising Committee preview convened by Chairman, CBFC, the film was cleared by the Censor Board without a single cut.
 Final Solution won the President’s Award (Special Jury award) in 2006, underscoring what the filmmaker called “the schizophrenic nature of the State, (that first bans a film and then gives it an award)”.
 Curiously, the two state-run film festivals of India -International Film Festival of India and Mumbai International Film Festival never ‘selected’ or screened Final Solution.
 Nor did the state broadcaster, Doordarshan, mandated with showing national award winning films, ever telecast the film despite formal requests.
 International broadcasters who aired the film include BBC (Storyville), NHK, YLE, DR2 and several smaller TV stations in Europe, West Asia and Africa.